 Under the No Action Alternative, wild burros within and adjacent to the HMA would continue to increase in population beyond the capacity of the habitat to provide water and forage.
-Moderate to heavy use of vegetation resources by wild burros would continue resulting in further degradation of plant communities, increased soil erosion, and greater susceptibility to invasive species.
+Moderate to heavy use of vegetation resources by excess wild burros and livestock would continue resulting in further degradation of plant communities, increased soil erosion, and greater susceptibility to invasive species.
 Downward trends in key perennial species would be expected in conjunction with reductions in ecological condition and soil stability.
 The vegetative functional/structural groups (i.e., grass, shrubs, trees, etc.) would be changed as grasses are over utilized during critical growing seasons.
 Vegetation would also experience reduced production, which would result in reduced forage availability to wildlife, livestock, and wild burros.
 Eventually, rangeland health would be reduced below a threshold from which it would be difficult to recover.
 Considerable progress towards the Standards and Guidelines for Rangeland Health would not occur.

-3.3.4.
+3.3.3.
 Issue 3.
-How would gathering wild burros affect wetland and riparian resources?
+How would gathering and removal of wild burros affect wetland and riparian resources?

-Damage to wetland and riparian areas often increases during drought years when excess wild burros may trample and dig in these areas in search of water.
+Damage to wetland and riparian areas often increases during drought years when excess wild burros trample and dig in these areas in search of water.
 Drought conditions have resulted in many of the springs being unavailable as water sources for wildlife, livestock, and wild burros.
-High populations of wild burro impact riparian areas with increased trailing, vegetative use, and trampling.
-Heavy use by wild horses has been documented at Wagon and Twin springs (also used by burros), through BLM RFO Proper Functioning Conditioning (PFC) assessments, as a contributing factor in riparian areas at adjacent gathering areas.
-Burro digging may expose subsurface water in sandy or gravelly streambeds where water is accessible within 1.5 m; Lundgren et al. 2021 suggested that this makes the ecosystem engineers that cause ecological benefits, but

-Rubin et al. (2021) and Bleich et al. (2021) pointed out that ecological benefits from wild burro presence must be weighed against ecological damage they can cause, especially at high densities.
-Of the springs not achieving PFC (13 of 23 springs below PFC), most of the springs that had "nonfunctional" or "functional-at-risk" ratings (10 of 23 springs) were attributed to heavy cattle grazing and trampling of riparian area.
+High population numbers of wild burros impact riparian areas with increased trailing, vegetative use, and trampling.
+Burro digging may expose subsurface water in sandy or gravelly streambeds where water is accessible within 1.5 m; Lundgren et al. 2021 suggested that burros could be considered ecosystem engineers that cause ecological benefits, but Rubin et al. (2021) and Bleich et al. (2021) pointed out that ecological benefits from wild burro presence must be weighed against ecological damage they can cause, especially at high densities.
+The one lotic PFC assessment along the Dirty Devil River, which borders the Robber's Roost Allotment for 22 miles, rated this section of river as having "proper functioning condition."
+Of the lentic (springs) PFC assessments (Table 3.3.) within the Robber's Roost Allotment, 5 of 15 springs were rated as having "proper functioning condition."
+The remaining 10 of 15 springs were rated as "non-functional" or "functional-at-risk."
+Nine of the springs with a "non-functional" or "functional-at-risk" rating were attributed to heavy cattle grazing and trampling of riparian area.
+One spring was rated as "functional-at-risk" due to poor precipitation.
+While these reports from 2000 did not specifically identify trampling due to burros, their presence on the range is known and documented through population counts (Appendix 8).
 With pressure from livestock and wild burros using these springs, riparian areas within the HMA and adjacent gathering areas can be over utilized with detrimental effects to spring resources.

-Table 3.3.
-Summary of Riparian Condition Ratings

-HMA and adjacent gathering areas Proper Functioning Condition Functional- At Risk Stable Functional- At Risk Trending Up Functional- At risk Trending Down Non- functional Canyonlands HMA 1.7 acres 0.1 acres 1 2.95 acres Adjacent gathering areas 2.55 acres 3.25 acres 1.5 acres 0.6 acres
+HMA and adjacent gathering areas Proper Functioning Condition Functional- At Risk Stable Functional- At Risk Trending Up Functional- At risk Trending Down Non- functional Within Canyonlands HMA 1.7 acres 0.1 acres 2.95 acres Outside Canyonlands HMA 1.0 acres 3.0 acres 0.6 acres